urielortega/hot-prospects/README.md

 ## How to Use
 Clone the repository and open the project in Xcode.
 Run the app to generate a sample QR code and scan others' codes to track leads at conferences.

+---

+**Note:** This project is a sample app created for learning purposes and exploring the integration of UIKit and SwiftUI.